web3eye-io/Web3Eye/README.md

 "VectorID"
 }

 Among these fields, Contract, TokenID, and URI can be obtained directly from the wallet node.
 TokenType and ImageURL can be derived from URI analysis.
 VectorID, on the other hand, needs to be inserted into a Token record in NFT-Meta after all other information has been obtained.
-The vector conversion task is then added to a queue and waits for Image-Converter to process it.
+The vector conversion task is then added to a queue and waits for Transform to process it.
 Once the conversion is completed, the result is placed in a queue and waits for NFT-Meta to update the VectorID field.

 #### Task Dispatch

 There are currently two places where Kafka is used.
-The first is to send vector conversion tasks to Image-Converter, and the second is to send block heights that need to be parsed to Block-ETL.
+The first is to send vector conversion tasks to Transform, and the second is to send block heights that need to be parsed to Block-ETL.

 The figure below shows the process of handling a large number of vector conversion tasks with low time requirements using asynchronous processing, as network bandwidth and computing resources are consumed during vector conversion.

 ![Image2Vector task dispatch](doc/picture/to-vector-task.jpg)

-However, when searching, the HTTP vector conversion method provided by Image-Converter is directly requested to improve response speed.
+However, when searching, the HTTP vector conversion method provided by Transform is directly requested to improve response speed.

 Block-ETL is mainly responsible for analyzing data from each block height and placing it in NFT-Meta.